 Prior to joining the firm, Mr. Phillips served in the Appellate Section of the Civil Rights Division at the US Department of Justice (DOJ), where he briefed and argued both civil and criminal matters in federal appellate courts.
 He also provided legal counsel to other components within the Division and worked with attorneys from the Office of the Solicitor General on cases pending before the Supreme Court.
 During his tenure at the DOJ, Mr. Phillips received four awards for superior performance.

 Before joining the DOJ, Mr. Phillips was a member of the Supreme Court and Appellate practice at another international law firm.
 Earlier in his career, Mr. Phillips served as a law clerk to the Honorable Jane R. Roth of the US Court of Appeals for the Third Circuit, and to the Honorable James C. Cacheris of the US District Court for the Eastern District of Virginia.

 - J.D., University of Virginia School of Law, 2000

 - B.S., James Madison University, 1997, summa cum laude

 - Supreme Court of the United States

-- Appellate Attorney, Appellate Section of the Civil Rights Division, US Department of Justice
+- Appellate Attorney, Civil Rights Division, Appellate Section, US Department of Justice

-- United States Court of Appeals, Third Circuit, The Honorable Jane R. Roth
+- U.S. Court of Appeals for the Third Circuit, The Honorable Jane R. Roth

 - Master, Edward Coke Appellate Inn of Court